 Statement of Intent by March 1.

 Residence Life Office cannot “hold” a space during fall semester for students scheduled to return to campus in the spring.

-Then, around next Thanksgiving we will email you asking for your housing, roommate and meal plan preferences.
+Then, around next Halloween we will email you asking for your housing, roommate and meal plan preferences.
 We will then assign you to a space according to what is available.
 You do NOT need to attend Room Selection.
-If you desire to live off campus when you return in the spring of 2015, you should submit a Residency Exemption Request Application by this March 1.
+If you desire to live off campus when you return in the spring of 2019, you should submit an

-If you will be studying abroad spring of 2015, you still need to follow all the instructions outlined for the Room Selection Process to secure a room for fall.
+If you will be studying abroad spring of 2019, you still need to follow all the instructions outlined for the Room Selection Process to secure a room for fall.

 SUBSTANCE-FREE HOUSING SELECTION

 drinking, illegal drugs and smoking out of their lives.
 Therefore, it is expected that community members will not drink or use drugs in the building and will not return to the building if they have been drinking, using drugs or smoking in another location.
 You will be removed from Substance-Free

 TEMPORARY SPACE RESIDENTS